DART First State: New Castle County

-DART First State operates 34 fixed route bus routes throughout New Castle County, serving Wilmington, Newark, New Castle, and Middletown.
+DART First State operates thirty fixed route bus routes throughout New Castle County, serving Wilmington, Newark, New Castle, and Middletown.
 The majority of the routes hub in downtown Wilmington, with many of those routes serving the Wilmington Transit Center adjacent to the Wilmington train station.
 Other major bus hubs in New Castle County include Newark Transit Hub in Newark and the Christiana Mall Park & Ride at the Christiana Mall.
 Most routes operate Monday through Saturday with some Sunday service.
 These routes have 1- and 2-digit numbers.
-All except 3 of these routes are directly operated by DART First State; the remaining 3 routes (Rts.
-61, 62 & 64) are operated by third-party contractors.
+All of these routes are directly operated by DART First State, with the exceptions of routes 61 and 62, operated by Transdev.

 Kent County

-DART First State operates 10 fixed route bus routes within the Dover area in Kent County serving points within Dover along with other communities in Kent County including Camden, Wyoming, Felton, Harrington, and Smyrna.
+DART First State operates ten fixed route bus routes within the Dover area in Kent County serving points within Dover along with other communities in Kent County including Camden, Wyoming, Felton, Harrington, and Smyrna.
 These bus routes operate Monday through Friday with some Saturday service out of the Dover Transit Center in downtown Dover as a hub-and-spoke system.
 These routes are numbered in the 100-series.
-In addition to the fixed-route service, GoLink Flex bus service formerly provided service from points within the Dover area to a free transfer to a fixed route.
-This service was available on weekdays through advance reservations.
-GoLink Flex bus service was discontinued in May 2017 due to low usage.

 Sussex County

-DART First State operates a total of 9 bus routes within Sussex County.
+DART First State operates a total of nine bus routes within Sussex County.
 Seven of these routes offer year-round fixed route bus service within Sussex County, serving Georgetown, Lewes, Rehoboth Beach, Millsboro, Bridgeville, Seaford, Laurel, Delmar, and Milford.
 These bus routes operate Monday through Friday with some Saturday service.
-During the summer months, DART operates 6 seasonal bus routes, including expanded service on 4 of the year-round routes, branded as "Beach Bus" which hub at the Rehoboth Beach Park and Ride and Lewes Transit Center park and ride lots and offer connecting service to coastal communities along the Delaware Beaches and to Ocean City, Maryland daily from May to September.
 These routes are numbered in the 200-series.
-One of the year-round routes serving Seaford is a "Flex Route", where passengers can make reservations for the bus to pick them up within a mile off the fixed route and also flag the bus at any location in designated Flag Zones; this route is numbered as Route 903F.
-Bus service in Sussex County is operated under contract by First Transit.
+Bus service in Sussex County is operated under contract by Transdev.

+Beach Bus

+During the summer months, DART operates expanded service on four of its year-round routes in addition to two summer-only routes, collectively branded as "Beach Bus" services.
+These buses hub at the Rehoboth Beach Park and Ride and Lewes Transit Center park and ride lots, offering connecting service to coastal communities along the Delaware Beaches and to Ocean City, Maryland daily from May to September.